Nanterre massacre: Aftermath

+Durn was interrogated at the police station at 36 Quai des Orfèvres, Paris.
+He said that he had fired without targeting person or political party, except for the mayor Jacqueline Fraysse, who he had targeted on purpose, "for her quality as mayor and as the embodiment of an irremovable apparatchik, creating a system of clientelism and typical representative of the hypocritical red bourgeoisie."
+He also said that he wanted to die "because I am a thing, a piece of trash".
+He admitted he had planned the act for several weeks.
+On 28 March, the next day, he committed suicide by jumping through a window, falling four floors to his death.

 The event which takes place in the middle of the campaign of the presidential election of 2002.
 Beyond the unanimous tributes of the political class, a statement by Jacques Chirac on insecurity appears to his opponents as an attempt at political recovery condemned by the PS.
 The campaign resumes its course but is again marked by the theme of insecurity by the Paul Voise case.
 Ten years later, the media draw the parallel with the Toulouse and Montauban shootings.